felix-d/troll/README.md

-# Troll - Troll your colleagues in Slack
+# Troll - Troll your co-workers in Slack

 This script let you post as a bot in Slack under the identity of any user in a given channel.
 It fetches and caches the list of users, get the user id corresponding to